Murray Melvin: Other work

 Melvin was a founding member of the Actors' Centre and was its chairman for four years during which time he started a centre in Manchester in honour of Joan Littlewood and the Theatre Workshop.

 As a theatre director, he worked across all genres including opera, recital, drama and comedy.
 He directed the first productions of three of Graeme Garden's perennially popular pantomimes.

-In 1991, thirty four years after first making the tea and sweeping the stage at the Theatre Royal, he was invited to become a member of the board of the theatre, a position he held until 2011.
-It is partly in this role that he was becoming widely known as a learned and popular theatre and film historian — he can be seen and heard, for example, on the BFI DVD release of the Bill Douglas Trilogy.
+In 1991, 34 years after becoming assistant stage manager at the Theatre Royal, he joined the theatre's board, a position he held until 2011.
+During this period, he also became recognised for his work as a theatre and film historian.
+For example, he appears as a contributor on the BFI DVD release of the Bill Douglas Trilogy, where he provides historical commentary.

 In 1992, he became the Theatre Royal's voluntary archivist and in 2009 he was appointed a member of the Theatre Workshop Trust.
 He led the successful campaign to erect a statue of Joan Littlewood in Theatre Square at Stratford.
 In 2020, he completed an archive covering the theatre's history between 1884 and 2017.

 On 18 July 2013, he was awarded an honorary degree of Doctor of Arts by De Montfort University and in July 2015 he was awarded an honorary degree by the University of Essex.
 In September 2016 he received an Honorary Fellowship from the Rose Bruford College.

 Several commercial available audio recordings have been made featuring Murray Melvin.
 These include four plays on LPs produced by Caedmon Records (Two Gentlemen of Verona (1965); A Midsummer Night's Dream; George Bernard Shaw's Saint Joan (1966); and The Poetry of Kipling).
 His performance in Oh, What a Lovely War is available on Decca Records (1969).

 In 2007, he narrated Tales of the Supernatural Volume 3 by M. R. James for Fantom Films.
 This was followed in 2009 by M.R.
 James - A Ghost Story for Christmas, and in 2011 and 2012 by two recordings of Wilkie Collins: Supernatural Stories, Volumes 2 & 3 and The Dark Shadows Legend: The Happier Dead.